Mictronics/readsb/README.md

 ## Push server support

-dump1090 tries to connect to a listening server, like a VRS push server.
+readsb tries to connect to a listening server, like a VRS push server.

 For example feeding VRS at adsbexchange.com use the new parameters:
 --net-push-address feed.adsbexchange.com --net-push-port 30005 --net-push-beast

-## dump1090 Debian/Raspbian packages
+## readsb Debian/Raspbian packages

 It is designed to build as a Debian package.